If you do NOT see the Table of Contents frame to the left of this page, then

 2000 The 509th Signal Battalion was notified to de-install the terminal and the military presence is ended at Coltano.
 All communications at the site was transferred to civilians.

-If you have more information on the history or organization of the 509th Signal Battalion, please contact me.
+If you have more information on the history or organization of the 509th Signal Battalion, please contact the webmaster (email address at top of page).

 Recent Google Maps image of the Coltano Signal Station (link)